shubham1172/sudocode/README.md

 # sudocode
-It is a article blogging website
+It is a article blogging website based on nodeJS and postgreSQL.